Low Income vs. Affordable Housing: What's the Difference?

 Get in Touch with Your Local PHA

-After determining your guidelines and eligibility, contact your local public housing authority to apply.
-The local PHA will help you determine your approximate rental costs, what size apartment you could qualify for, and guide you through what types of rentals are available.
+After determining your guidelines and eligibility, contact your local public housing authority (PHA) to submit your application.
+The local PHA will help you determine your approximate rental costs, the size of apartment you could qualify for, and guide you through the types of rentals available.

 Fill Out an Application for the Program